-The above notwithstanding, all the companies have developed internal environmental training programmes, involving their employees in actions that may reduce the consumption of water, energy and other resources.
-The different environmental training and awareness courses accounted for 0.017% of the total group turnover.
+Apart from this, all the Group companies developed internal environmental training programmes, involving their employees in actions that could lead to greater savings in the consumption of water, energy and other resources.
+The different environmental training and awareness courses accounted for 0.6% of the total investment in environmental management activities.